atomiv/atomiv.github.io/_pages/framework/10-recruitment/01-overview.md

 Once we have this high-level overview, and have reconciled it with the annual hiring budget, we are now in a position to operate at item level.

 1. Define the ideal profile, in terms of the following:
-  1. Hard skills (what they bring to the table on day 1)
+  - Hard skills (what they bring to the table on day 1)
-    1. golang and/or c++
+    - golang and/or c++
-    2. distributed systems
+    - distributed systems
-    3. has worked on projects from ideation to production
+    - has worked on projects from ideation to production
-    4. 5-7 years of post-graduation experience
+    - 5-7 years of post-graduation experience
-  2. Soft skills (what personal characteristics will be important in being successful)
+  - Soft skills (what personal characteristics will be important in being successful)
-    1. potential for leading a team
+    - potential for leading a team
-    2. interested in mentoring + development
+    - interested in mentoring + development
-    3. enjoys CS theory
+    - enjoys CS theory
-  3. Motivation (why they want to make this change)
+  - Motivation (why they want to make this change)
-    1. not impressed by current state of market
+    - not impressed by current state of market
-    2. disillusioned by small contribution in big company
+    - disillusioned by small contribution in big company
-    3. interested by specific technical challenge
+    - interested by specific technical challenge
-  4. Interview Process
+  - Interview Process
-    1. Who is going to be involved
+    - Who is going to be involved
-    2. How will it be structured
+    - How will it be structured
-    3. What review mechanisms do we need
+    - What review mechanisms do we need

 ## Anticipate

 There are going to be some recurring resources that we need throughout the recruiting process.
 Because this is a hybrid exercise, most of these resources will fall under the category of marketing materials.
 So we make an index of the available resources at our disposal:

-* website
+* Website
-* collateral documents (explaining product) or demo videos
+* Collateral documents (explaining product) or demo videos
-* relevant team bios
+* Relevant team bios
-* company blog
+* Company blog
-* links to press, publicity or announcements
+* Links to press, publicity or announcements
-* a simple app outlining key info
+* A simple app outlining key info
-* any other online/offline resources that add value
+* Any other online/offline resources that add value

-1. Build a list of important background factors, which may include such things as:
+Build a list of important background factors, which may include such things as:
-  1. Ideal target companies
+  - Ideal target companies
-  2. Companies to avoid (clients, partners, investor network etc)
+  - Companies to avoid (clients, partners, investor network etc)
-  3. Relevant companies that are experiencing layoffs
+  - Relevant companies that are experiencing layoffs
-  4. Former colleagues from group network
+  - Former colleagues from group network

-2. Devise a search strategy:
+Devise a search strategy:
-  1. Where are we going to find these individuals
-    1. Linkedin, Job Board, Referral, Employee Network
+  - Where are we going to find these individuals (e.g. Linkedin, Job Board, Referral, Employee Network etc)
-  2. Who is going to be in charge of the deliverables
-    1. Recruiter, Recruitment Project Manager, Founding team
+  - Who is going to be in charge of the deliverables (e.g. Recruiter, Recruitment Project Manager, Founding team etc)
-  3. Weekly review process
-    1. Friday status update meeting
+  - Review process (e.g. Friday status update meeting)

-3. Collate relevant resources
-There are going to be some recurring resources that we need throughout the recruiting process.
-Because this is effectively a sales exercise, most of these resources will fall under the category of marketing materials.
-So we make an index of the available resources at our disposal:

-* website
-* collateral documents (explaining product) or demo videos
-* relevant team bios
-* company blog
-* links to press, publicity or announcements
-* a simple app outlining key info
-* any other online/offline resources that add value

 ## Identify